Arya-chaurasia/nested-folder-project/README.md

 2. Open your terminal or command prompt and navigate to the directory containing folder project.

-3. Run the following command to execute the script: `node src/scripts/createFolders.js`
+3. Run the following command to execute the script: `node src/scripts/createDynamicfolder.js`

 ### Error Handling

-- The script checks if the "Project" folder already exists before attempting to create it.
+- The script checks if the parent folder specified in `folderStructure.json` already exists before attempting to create it.
 If the folder exists, it aborts further execution to prevent overwriting existing data.